Morgan Stanley's head of prime brokerage resigns due to health issues

-NEW YORK (Reuters) - Morgan Stanley’s global head of prime brokerage business, Edward Keller, is stepping down due to a health issue, according to an internal bank memo sent to staff.
+Morgan Stanley's global head of (MS.N) prime brokerage business, Edward Keller, is stepping down due to a health issue, according to an internal bank memo sent to staff.

 Penny Novick and Kim Shaw have been named the new global co-heads of prime brokerage, according to separate memo seen by Reuters.